GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 50

+replication.clientThreads
+:	Number of worker threads to dedicate to REST API fetch call.
+	Each thread can call one remote apiUrl to fetch one ref at a time.

+	By default, number of remote destinations.

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request